coatyio/coaty-website/collections/_pages/nutshell.md

 ## Smart routing of IoT data

 Coaty provides what we call *Smart Routing* of IoT (sensor) data, where data is dynamically routed from sources to actors, i.e. consumers based on context.
 Backpressure strategies that enable data transfer rate controlled publishing of data are negotiated between sources and actors.

-Smart routing ensures that IoT data events published by sources are dispatched only to the currently relevant actors, depending on application-specific context logic which is defined by a set of rules.
+Smart routing ensures that IoT data events published by sources are dispatched only to the currently relevant actors, depending on application-specific context logic which can be defined by a set of rules.
 Coaty's rule engine evaluates these rules and updates associations between sources and actors accordingly.

 For details, take a look at the [Coaty JS Developer Guide](https://coatyio.github.io/coaty-js/man/developer-guide/#io-routing).